jgaa/restc-cpp/README.md

     }).get();
 ```

-# Current Status
-The project is maturing fast.
-There are no known bugs.
-Beta status will be announced in the near future.

-The latest code is tested with Debian "testing", Debian Jessie Fedora 25 and Windows 10.

 # Features
 - Raw GET, POST, PUT and DELETE requests with no data conversions
 - Low level interface to create requests